March 03, 2026

 For further information on processing by the platform providers, please refer to the data protection notices of the respective platforms.
 There you can also find out in which countries your data is processed, what rights of access and deletion you have and how you can exercise these or obtain further information.
 We currently use the following platforms:

-• LinkedIn: On LinkedIn we operate the page https://www.linkedin.com/company/hashgraphgroup.
-The controller for the operation of the platform for users from Europe is LinkedIn Ireland Unlimited Company, Dublin, Ireland.
-Its privacy notice is available at www.linkedin.com/legal/privacy-policy.
+• Facebook: On Facebook we operate the page www.facebook.com/ thehashgraphassociation/?locale=de_DE .
+The controller for the operation of the platform for users from Europe is Meta Platforms Ireland Limited, Dublin, Ireland.
+Their privacy notice is available at www.facebook.com/privacy/policy.
 Some of your data will be transferred to the United States.
-You can object to advertising here: www.linkedin.com/psettings/advertising-data.
-With regard to the data collected and processed when visiting our site for «page insights», we are joint controllers with LinkedIn Ireland Unlimited Company, Dublin, Ireland.
+You can object to advertising here: www.facebook.com/settings?tab=ads.
+With regard to the data collected and processed when visiting our site for «page insights», we are joint controllers with Facebook Ireland Ltd., Dublin, Ireland.
 As part of page insights, statistics are created about the actions visitors perform on our site (comment on posts, share content, etc.).
-This is explained at: https://www.linkedin.com/legal/privacy-policy.
+This is explained at www.facebook.com/legal/terms/information_about_page_insights_data.
 It helps us understand how our page is used and how to improve it.
 We receive only anonymous, aggregated data.
-We have agreed our data protection responsibilities according to the information on https://legal.linkedin.com/pages-joint-controller-addendum.
+We have agreed our data protection responsibilities according to the information on www.facebook.com/legal/terms/page_controller_addendum